Get help finding somewhere to live if you’re a refugee or an asylum seeker.

 Refugees: find a private tenancy

-You'll need to find a private tenancy if the council doesn't provide you with housing.
+The council should help you to find a private tenancy if they don't provide you with housing.

 The Refugee Council run a housing resettlement scheme for single refugees looking for private rented accommodation in London.